Christopher W. Dysard

 - representation of a former Merrill Lynch investment banker in a federal criminal conspiracy and wire fraud case brought by the Enron Task Force; the trial court’s denial of defendant’s motion for judgment of acquittal was reversed on appeal, see United States v.
 Brown, 459 F.3d 509 (5th Cir.
 2006).

-Mr. Dysard has an active pro bono practice.
+Mr. Dysard is committed to pro bono work.
 He acted as co-counsel in federal habeas corpus proceedings brought by two prisoners in military custody at the U.S. Naval Station at Guantanamo Bay, Cuba; both men have now been released to their respective countries of citizenship.
 He has also represented a prisoner in a criminal appeal before the Appellate Division, First Department; assisted in the drafting of an amicus brief in a disability rights case before the Second Circuit; and assisted in the drafting of an amicus brief in an adoption case before the Supreme Court of Missouri.

-Mr. Dysard is a member of the Committee on Professional Ethics of the Association of the Bar of the City of New York and the Federal Bar Council.
+Mr. Dysard is a member of the Federal Bar Council, the Civil Rights Committee of the Federal Bar Council, and the Association of the Bar of the City of New York.
+He served on the City Bar’s Committee on Professional Ethics from 2014 to 2017 and the City Bar’s Pro Bono and Legal Services Committee from 2009 to 2011.
 He was an Adjunct Legal Writing Professor at Fordham University School of Law in 2011-2012.

-• J.D., University of Virginia School of Law, 1998; Articles Editor, Virginia Law Review
+• J.D., University of Virginia School of Law; Articles Editor, Virginia Law Review

 • New York